gatling/gatling/src/docs/content/tutorials/faq/index.md

 {{< include-code "FaqSample.scala#chains" scala >}}

-### How can I override the maven-gatling-plugin log level?

-* either set a JVM param `-Dlogback.configurationFile=/path/to/config.xml`
-* or add a `logback-test.xml` to your classpath that will have precedence over the embedded `logback.xml` file

 ### When should I use more load generators?

 There are 3 main reasons to consider using additional load generators: